How to Change/Disable Netflix Button on NVIDIA Shield Remote

 How To Change/Disable Netflix Button

-If you’re not a big Netflix user, the new NVIDIA Shield TV remote probably seems like a huge waste of space, but now you can change or disable the button entirely.
+If you’re not a big Netflix user, the Netflix button on the new NVIDIA Shield TV remote probably seems like a colossal waste of space.

 Plus, Button Mapper can do all this without making you feel like you should rip the button off the remote.